General gardening topics

 This particular variety of deciduous tree brings with it a buttery yellow flower, not as bright as other options on this list, but still stunning.
 These softer yellow flowers are upright and goblet-shaped with a sweet fragrance.

-As they open and reach full maturity the flowers can get up to 15cm in size and look very similar to Lilies.
-They fade to a softer, cream colour at the tips with time but maintain a rich buttery yellow colour at the base.
-It does bloom late in the season and this means you don’t need to worry about late frost damaging any potential blossoms.
+As they open and reach full maturity, the flowers can grow up to 15cm in size and look very similar to lilies.
+They fade to a softer cream colour at the tips with time but maintain a rich, buttery yellow at the base.
+It does bloom late in the season, so you don’t need to worry about late frost damaging any potential blossoms.
 It will reach up to 5 metres tall and wide and grows best in slightly acidic, rich soil.
-A stunning unusual tree.
+A stunning, unusual tree.

 4. Santolina chamaecyparissus – Cotton Lavender